 The advantage of this approach is the ability to limit Webmin access to only those users who can connect to the server via SSH.
 In addition, SSH provides an encrypted connection.
-Any unencrypted data being tunneled through it will benefit from that secure connection.
-This means that Webmin can be accessed over HTTP as the unencrypted data being sent to and from the Webmin server doesn’t need the encryption of TLS/SSL that HTTPS provides.
+Any plain text data being tunneled through it will benefit from that secure connection.
+This means that Webmin can be accessed over HTTP as the plain text data being sent to and from the Webmin server doesn’t need the encryption of TLS/SSL that HTTPS provides.

 In general, on a macOS or Ubuntu Desktop client the command to establish local port forwarding through an SSH tunnel is: